Skip to content ↓

 Spiral curriculum

 The units for key stages 1 and 2 are based on a spiral curriculum.
-This means that each of the themes is revisited regularly (at least once in each year group), and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.
+This means that each of the themes is revisited regularly (at least once in group each year), and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.
 This style of curriculum design reduces the amount of knowledge lost through forgetting, as topics are revisited yearly.
 It also ensures that connections are made even if different teachers are teaching the units within a theme in consecutive years.

 Physical Computing

 The Montem Computing Curriculum acknowledges that physical computing plays an important role in modern pedagogical approaches in computing, both as a tool to engage pupils and as a strategy to develop pupils’ understanding in more creative ways.
-We aim to use a range of devices such as programmable robots, Micro Bits and other physical computing devices.
+We aim to use a range of devices, such as programmable robots, Micro Bits and other physical computing devices.

 Impact

-High quality, well-resourced Computing lessons delivered by an experienced specialist teacher.
+High quality, well-resourced computing lessons delivered by an experienced specialist teacher.

 • Enjoyment of technology use at a deeper, interactive level than just playing games and watching video content.